amyxzhang/wikum/README.md

 ```

 Input this on-line command in order to create a file named **private.py**, this file will set the configuration for connecting your local database.
-*Note that you should replace 'myUser' and 'myPassword' with the ones you've just created*:
+*Note that you should replace 'myUser' and 'myPassword' with the ones you've just created*.

 ```sh
 $ echo "MYSQL_PROD = {